NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Acrobat.md

 Choose two attribute boosts.
 One must be to **Strength** or **Dexterity**, and one is a free attribute boost.

 You're trained in the Acrobatics skill and the Circus Lore skill.
-You gain the [[Feats/Steady Balance|Steady Balance]] skill feat.
+You gain the [[Steady Balance|Steady Balance]] skill feat.

 *Source: Pathfinder Player Core*
 *ORC*